-Following recent legal judgements, the funding valuation position as at 31 March 2020 and 31 March 2021 include an allowance for full Guaranteed Minimum Pension equalisation (indexation) treatment.
+In recognition of legal judgements, the funding valuation position included an allowance for full Guaranteed Minimum Pension equalisation (indexation) treatment since 31 March 2020.
 A further ruling on Guaranteed Minimum Pension historical transfers is unlikely to be significant in terms of impact on the pension obligations.
 An allowance for the estimated impact of the McCloud judgement is also included within the funding valuation position noted above.
 Whilst there is still uncertainty surrounding the potential remedy to the Goodwin judgement the approximate impact is likely to be minimal, therefore there has been no adjustment applied to the valuation.